vidanov/lambda-nodejs-lightsail-backup/README.md

 # Automatic backups for AWS Lightsail

+This script for the AWS Lambda NodeJS is to automate the backup process for your AWS Lightsail instances easily.

-The AWS Lightsail is a great service to start with.
-And the Lightsail backups are no brainer to use.
-They are incremental.
-You pay only for the differences.
-It means you can create a lot of backups without a great expense on them.
+The AWS Lightsail is an excellent hosting service to start with it.
+The Lightsail backups are a no-brainer to use.
+They are very powerful and incremental.
+You pay only for the differences in your files.
+It means you can create a lot of backups without spending a fortune on them.
 It keeps your work safe.
-But sorrowfully you do not have a possibility to set up automatic backups from the console of the service.
+But sorrowfully you cannot set up automatic backups from the console of the service.
 Till now! :)

-This script for the AWS Lambda NodeJS is to automate the backup process.

 **Benefits**
 - Free of charge!